ALASdoo/wedoqa_com/content/home/hero.md

 +++

-## WeDoQA: Because Quality Matters!
+## WeDoQA: Uncompromised Quality!

-We specialize in Quality Assurance and Project Management and we do it exceptionally.
-We are an official Selenium Commercial support provider as part of the Selenium Ecosystem
+You invest handsomely in your proprietary software and WeDoQA ensures it is high functioning, user-friendly, and industry compliant.
+We have an in-house Selenium Commercial Quality Assurance Framework and provide Project Management at any stage of development.